thekevinpaul/AWSConnectivity/README.md

 ii) Your bandwidth is incapable of handling too much traffic, this is applicable when there are multiple devices in your house attempting to hog the bandwidth, eg. Someone streaming Netflix, Prime, etc in 4K

-<b>iii) You are purely being connected to the wrong server as your ISP is under the impression the route to the server you're connected to, has the least latency.<b>
+<b>iii) You are purely being connected to the wrong server as your ISP is under the impression the route to the server you're connected to, has the least latency.</b>

- <h>In this readme.file we will be addressing just this third point, which EA or infact, some other gaming organisations don't provide a strong enough method to troubleshoot for users.<h>
+ <h>In this readme.file we will be addressing just this third point, which EA or infact, some other gaming organisations don't provide a strong enough method to troubleshoot for users.</h>

   I say this with personal experience being a victim of continously being connected to a server 10 times as far as the nearest one to me.